-Having multiple partners inadvertently increases the risk of contracting sexually transmitted diseases (STDs).
+Having multiple partners inadvertently increases the risk of contracting venereal diseases .
 It may also lead to unwanted pregnancy due to carelessness.
 Your safety and that of your partners should be paramount in an ethical non-monogamous relationship.
-Use protection and set rules for acceptable sexual acts.
-You can even go a step further and ensure all the parties involved undergo periodic tests for leading STDs to ensure maximum safety.
+Use protection and set rules for intimacy.
+You can even go a step further and ensure all the parties involved undergo periodic tests for leading venereal diseases to ensure maximum safety.

 Although many people may not favor non-monogamous relationships, there is an upcoming trend where many couples prefer it.
 The advent of dating apps and other internet-based platforms has made it easier for people to forge such relationships.
 Despite the flexibility of approach, an ethical non-monogamous relationship works best when all partners provide voluntary consent and respect one another’s privacy and safety.

 Frequently Asked Questions

 1. Is ethical non-monogamy healthy?

 Yes.
 According to research, consensual or ethical non-monogamy is a healthier option in a relationship.
 Individuals who engage in ethical non-monogamy report significant increases in physical satisfaction, especially if they do so with the clear and specific goal of addressing unmet intimacy needs in their relationships (1).

 2. Why is ethical non-monogamy on the rise?

 Ethical non-monogamy is rising since people’s feelings, particularly romantic and romantic desires, change over time.
 Ethical non-monogamy allows them to explore their persuasion and enter into a romantic relationship with their partner’s consent.

 3. What are the benefits of ethical non-monogamy?